PC-Admin/blog/michael5collins.com/content/post/cursor-vs-claude-code/index.md

 ## Which AI Tool is #1?

-I am not going to state that either tool is "better" than the other, they're both fantastic honestly.
+I am not going to state that either tool is "better" than the other, they're both comparable and fantastic.
 I'll instead just note the differences that I have experienced after trying both rather extensively in the last 6 months.

-For my specific role, doing linux administration and devops work.
-Claude is the best LLM to use in Cursor, so it's often a contest of what's the most optimal way to utilise Claude.
+Claude is the best LLM to use in Cursor IDE, so it's often a contest of what's the most optimal way to utilise Claude.

 ### Cursor IDE